 Analysis | Could congressional committees thoroughly investigate the Jan.
 6 Capitol attack?
-There are … doubts
+There are . . . doubts.

 Congressional committees also have another awkward hurdle in their Jan.
 6 investigations — how to get testimony from lawmakers who were witnesses to key moments.

-House Minority Leader Kevin McCarthy (R-Calif.) reportedly had a screaming match with Trump as rioters ransacking the Capitol, pleading with the then president to urge his supporters to leave the Capitol.
-Rep. Greg Pence (R-Ind.) was with Mike Pence, as the vice president got evacuated from the Senate and spent the next several hours with him as the crowd in the Capitol threatened to kill his brother.
+House Minority Leader Kevin McCarthy (R-Calif.) reportedly had a screaming match with Trump as rioters were ransacking the Capitol, pleading with the then-president to urge his supporters to leave the Capitol.
+Rep. Greg Pence (R-Ind.) was with Mike Pence as the vice president was evacuated from the Senate and spent the next several hours with him as the crowd in the Capitol threatened to kill his brother.

 Several Republicans who oppose Jan.
 6 commission are potential witnesses about Trump’s conduct that day